serjykalstryke/ReadME-Generator/README.md

 ## Licence
 GNU GPLv3
 ## Contributors
-Feel free to fork this application and make any improvements you feel important.
+Myself, but if you want to contribute, feel free to fork this application and make any improvements you feel important.
 ## Test
 upon cloning/forking, run the application.
 If you hit any snags feel free to contact me via the contact information below
 ## Repository